Jude T Lubega: Background and education

-He was born in Kasese, Kirembe Mines Hospital in the Western Region of the country.
-He attended Busoga College Mwiri for both his O-Level and A-Level education.
-He holds a PhD.
-Computer Science December 2006: A Method for Personalised Feedback Generation during knowledge Construction, Msc.
-Net Work Centred Computing, December 2002, Specialised in Electronic Commerce ,Bsc.
-Computer Science and Statistics,Certificate in Human Resource and management.
+Lubega was born in Kasese, Kirembe Mines Hospital in the Western Region of the country.
+He attended Nyenga Seminary for his O-Level education and Rubaga boys for his A-Level education.
+He gained a PhD in Computer Science in December 2006, an MSc in Net Work Centered Computing in December 2002 at the University Reading in the UK, a BSc in Computer Science and Statistics from Uganda Martyrs University (UMU), and a certificate in Human Resource and Management.

 Career

-Lubega served in Makerere University from 2007 to 2012 as the Deputy Dean and the Head of the Information Technology Department in the College of Computing and Information Sciences.
+Lubega served at Makerere University from 2007 to 2012 as the Deputy Dean and the Head of the Information Technology Department in the College of Computing and Information Sciences.
 He also served as the Deputy Vice Chancellor of Uganda Technology and Management University from 2013 to 2019.
-He is the Chief Executive Officer for Eight Tech Consults, one of the leading ICT and Management consulting companies in Uganda.
+He is the chief executive officer for Eight Tech Consults, an ICT and management consulting company in Uganda.

 He is an experienced ICT4D consultant and has undertaken numerous researches and projects both nationally and internationally.
-He is formerly a researcher and Lecturer in the School of Systems Engineering at the University of Reading, UK.
+He is formerly a researcher and lecturer in the School of Systems Engineering at the University of Reading, United Kingdom.

-His research interests include Tracking and Assessment in e-learning, Content Authoring, Multimedia, Multi-Agent Systems, Data Warehousing, Knowledge Representation, ICT for Development (E-Governance, E-Health, E-Agriculture), Mobile Computing, ICT Strategic Planning and Management, Web-based Systems and Mobile Learning.[He has published widely in journals, books and conference proceedings.
+His research interests include tracking and assessment in e-learning, content authoring, multimedia, multi-agent systems, data warehousing, knowledge representation, ICT for development (e-governance, e-health, e-agriculture), mobile computing, ICT strategic planning and management, web-based systems and mobile learning.
+He has published widely in journals, books and conference proceedings.